keithrsialana/NodeReads/README.md

 Built on the MERN stack, it replaces traditional RESTful APIs with a modern GraphQL solution.

 ## Purpose
-NodeReads modernizes the application architecture using GraphQL for efficient data querying and mutation.
+NodeReads modernizes the application architecture by replacing traditional MongoDB implementation with GraphQL for efficient data querying and mutation.
-It showcases advanced technologies like Apollo Server and MongoDB Atlas while ensuring secure user authentication.

 ## Installation Instructions
 1. Clone the repository: `git clone https://github.com/keithrsialana/nodereads.git`